Australian Music Centre - projects and awards

 The Art Music Awards (formerly the Classical Music Awards) are presented each year by APRA and the Australian Music Centre to recognise achievement in the composition, performance, education and presentation of Australian music.

 Held every 2-3 years, the Paul Lowin Prizes - the Orchestral Prize ($25,000) and the Song Cycle Prize ($15,000) - are among Australia's richest prizes for music composition.
-Find out more about the prizes, past winners and Paul Lowin himself.
+The 2019 Paul Lowin Prize winners were announced on 22 October 2019 in Melbourne.